Home

 Starting October 1, the new name will be the Faculty of Science and Technology.
 We will certainly celebrate this!

-CEDAS will host a new Data Science competition – this time together with Eviny!
+CEDAS hosted a Data Science competition in the weekend of 31 January to 2 February 2025, this time together with Eviny!

 Early in the morning on the 26th of December 1999, the people of France were shocked by two fatal storms.
 How did these massive cyclones take the meteorologists by surprise?
 And can machine learning aid weather forecasts of the future?